 Sensorineural Hearing Loss

-Sensorineural hearing loss occurs when the pathways or structures of the inner ear are damaged.
-It may result from damage to the acoustic nerve, which carries information from the inner ear to the brain or from damage to tiny cells called haircells in the inner ear, which translate sound waves into nerve impulses for transmission to the brain.
+Sensorineural hearing loss happens when the pathways or structures of the inner ear are damaged.
+It may result from damage to the acoustic nerve, which carries information from the inner ear to the brain, or from damage to tiny cells called hair-cells in the inner ear, which translate sound waves into nerve impulses, for transmission to the brain.
 If they die, they're unable to repair themselves the way the other cells of the body do.
-The resulting hearing loss is permanent.
+The resulting hearing loss -- is permanent.

 Sensorineural hearing loss affects the acuity and clarity of hearing.
 Higher pitches are the first to be damaged; as damage increases, the lower pitches, where speech is heard, can be affected.

-This type of hearing loss is not treatable—so be very careful around loud noises!
-Hearing aids can people with sensorineural damage regain speech recognition.
+This type of hearing loss is not treatable — so be very careful around loud noises!

 Central Hearing Loss

 Central hearing loss is very rare.
 And is usually due to extreme brain damage.
 In this case, there is no problem with the ear; the problem resides in the Primary Auditory Cortex of the brain.

 This may develop over a period of days, weeks, or years.

 - Bathing/swimming in water that is extra chlorinated or contains high levels of bacteria/fungi, which can lead to an ear infection

 Loud music and sounds are the most common causes of hearing loss our society is experiencing today.
 At first, it causes TTS.
 But with continued exposure, it can cause a permanent threshold shift (PTS).
 In this context, a threshold is the volume above which you can hear sounds.
 If your ear adjusts to continual loud noises, the threshold is raised, so you will not be able to hear sounds you once could.